 If a child does not wish to attend they cannot be compelled to do so.

-The Welfare Chaperone will discuss the process with the child and his/her family to ensure they fully understand the procedure.
+The Safeguarding Chaperone will discuss the process with the child and his/her family to ensure they fully understand the procedure.
 If the child chooses to give a statement to the panel then ordinarily that statement should be prepared in advance in written format.
 This can be written by the child or any other person.
 It is important that this statement is the child’s views and words.

 If, when attending the Panel, the child is to be questioned regarding their behaviour or what they have witnessed, all involved should bear in mind the age and potential vulnerability of the child in such a setting.
 Questioning should be conducted in a considerate manner, and must not be oppressive, persistent, lengthy or demeaning.

 The Safeguarding Chaperone should ask the Chair of the panel to suspend proceedings immediately if they have any concerns about the manner or duration of questioning.

 Where a child is found to have committed a disciplinary offence requiring potential sanction, consideration should be given to the child’s age and understanding, as well as their experience of life and of cricket, before any sanctions are issued.